All I Have (song): Chart performance

 On the UK Singles Chart, "All I Have" peaked at number two, becoming Lopez's highest-charting single there since "Love Don't Cost a Thing", which reached number one the previous year.
 Years later, Lopez's collaboration with LL Cool J on his track "Control Myself" also peaked at number two, on May 13, 2006.
-In New Zealand, "All I Have" debuted at number 42 on the RIANZ chart, on March 2, 2003.
-After climbing to number 35 and 33, the song climbed to number two, while the next week the song peaked at number one, becoming Lopez's third number-one single.
-It was later certified Gold by the Recording Industry Association of New Zealand, for sales of 7,500 copies.
-In Australia, the song debuting at number three on the ARIA Charts, becoming her fastest debut there.
+In New Zealand, "All I Have" debuted at number 42 on the RIANZ Singles Chart, on March 2, 2003.
+The song eventually peaked at number one for a week, becoming Lopez's third number-one single in New Zealand.
+It was later certified gold by the Recording Industry Association of New Zealand (RIANZ) for sales of 7,500 copies.
+In Australia, the song debuted at number three on the ARIA Singles Chart, becoming Lopez's highest debut there.
 It later spent three weeks at number five, before climbing and remaining for two weeks at number four.
 Finally, the song peaked at number two on May 4, 2003.
-It was later certified platinum by the Australian Recording Industry Association, for selling over 70,000 units.
+It was later certified platinum by the Australian Recording Industry Association (ARIA), for shipping over 70,000 units.